 The advantage of this is that you can publish different versions of your book metadata and tailor your book to each retailer.

-For example, you could run a free promotion on iBooks for a month, while offering a discount on Nook, or offer an ebook for free only in the UK on Kobo.
-All of these possibilities and almost any ebook pricing strategy your can think of, will not affect your Kindle ebook on Amazon at all.
+For example, you could run a free promotion on iBooks for a month while offering a discount on Nook or offer an ebook for free only in the UK on Kobo.

-Going wide gives you absolute freedom to promote your ebook
+Going wide gives you the freedom to promote your ebook

-If you are locked into Amazon exclusivity, your freedom to use your ebook for giveaways, competitions and to be able to send to book reviewers is very limited as Amazon state in its KDP Select terms.
+If you are locked into Amazon exclusivity, your freedom to use your ebook for giveaways, competitions and to be able to send it to book reviewers is very limited, as Amazon state in its KDP Select terms.

-When you enroll a book in KDP Select, you’re committing to making the digital format of that book available exclusively through KDP while it’s enrolled in the program.
+When you enroll and publish a book in KDP Select, you’re committing to making the digital format of that book available exclusively through KDP while it’s enrolled in the program.